Enjoy a More Natural Smile with Composite Dental Fillings

 Dental Fillings—The Process

 The procedure for placing a composite resin dental filling is a routine treatment that we do every day at Kiawah Village Dentistry PA.
 Here’s how it works:

-- Dr. Plunkett isolates the tooth from saliva to keep it dry.
+- Drs.
+Plunkett or Arrington isolate the tooth from saliva to keep it dry.

 - Any dental decay is removed.

 - An etchant and a bonding agent are applied, followed by the composite resin.

 - A special light is used to harden each layer of composite resin material.

 - After the tooth is filled, the composite resin is shaped to resemble a real tooth.